 Later that year, in October of 1953, they formed Ervin Cohen & Jessup.

-Sixty-six years later, we have grown to a full-service firm of nearly 60 lawyers.
+70 years later, we have grown to a full-service firm of more than 60 lawyers.
 Our story, we hope, invites an interesting line of questions.
 What was it about our Firm that enabled such success?

 Long before collaboration was a commonly used word, we have believed that law should be practiced in a creative environment by individuals who were not afraid to think out of the box.
 We have always prized innovation and sought out like-minded partners.
 From our founding, we have embraced a collegial team of top-notch attorneys who, working together, would strive for the best possible result for their clients, and worry later, or not at all, about whether the approach that delivered it was conventional.